mrhrifat/javascript-all-to-know/README.md

 ## Motive
 It will be helpful for  any future Programmer, who want to learn JavaScript from `Basic` to `Advance` by practice & solving problem.
 Also for those who won't understand any hard example of any Code Statement.
 It will be a good experience to for Programmers.

+## How To Contribute
+I will be open to any contribution.
+If you have any idea, please let me know.
+- Fork the repository.
+- Make your changes.
+- Commit your changes.
+- Create a pull request.
+- Wait for the pull request to be merged.

+**Note:** If you want to do a major changes than first create an Issue.

+## License
+This project is licensed under [GPL-3.0](https://github.com/mrhrifat/javascript-all-to-know/blob/master/LICENSE.md).